zhoupc/CNMF_E/README.md

 Questions
 =======
 You can ask questions by sending emails to zhoupc1988@gmail.com or joining our [slack channel](https://beat-ica.slack.com) for discussions.
+You can send me an email for requiring an invitation to the slack channel or ask your collegues who joined the slack channel already for invitation.

+We are also slowly updating the CNMF-E [wiki](https://github.com/zhoupc/CNMF_E/wiki).

 Reference
 =======